Let’s be real—exercise is hard. And some days, you just don’t feel like doing it!

 How do you know if your weights are challening enough?

-Here’s another scale to help you first, understand your current baseline and from there, how to progress to the next level:
+Here’s another scale to help you understand your current baseline and how to progress to the next level:

-- Choose weights that challenge you without compromising your form.
+- Choose weights that challenge you without compromising form.

 - Aim for an effort level of 8-9 out of 10—you should feel fatigue by the end of your set but still be able to maintain good form.